 Keywords: geographic information systems (GIS), urban planning, visualization, social networks, complex systems.

 SPATIAL SOCIAL NETWORK (SSN) ANALYSIS

-We analyze traditional social networks (link to https://gistbok.ucgis.org/bok-topics/2020-quarter-02/social-networks) from Sociology within a GIS environment.
-We develop metrics to show how relationships are hindered or helped by the built environment, and how powerful individuals benefit from the surrounding environment. [see foundational paper: “Title” Clio’s 2015 IJGIS paper].
-Jump to: Turkey Project, Facebook Project and Mafia Project.
+We analyze traditional social networks from sociology within a GIS environment.
+We develop metrics to show how relationships are hindered or helped by the built environment, and how powerful individuals benefit from the surrounding environment.

 REGIONAL NETWORK ANALYSIS

 How connected are places?
-We go beyond demographics to measure the extent to which places are connected to all other places and reflect the culture, diversity and idea flow of a city.
+We measure how connected places are and how this reflects the culture, diversity and idea flow of a city.
 We find hidden connections by developing a new measure of social distance: the strength of social flows between places.
-This distance is short for highly-connected distant places or far for nearby places with little connectivity.
-It is driven by political/administrative, natural and infrastructural boundaries, institutions (universities, military bases, governments), language, religion, social networks, or immigration status. [see foundational paper: “Challenges for Social Flows”].
-Jump to Big Brothers Big Sisters Project, NCAA Athletes Project.
+Social distance is driven by connecting over political/administrative, natural and infrastructural boundaries, and through institutions (universities, military bases, governments), social ties and shared culture.

 APPLIED PLANNING FOR RELATIONSHIPS IN THE CITY